Expand To Show Full Article

 The World Expo

-Although one of the smaller sections of Universal Studios Florida and located at the end of the park, the World Expo hosts two of the more popular attractions in all of the Universal Orlando resort.
+Although one of the smaller sections of Universal Studios Florida and located at the end of the park, the World Expo hosts one of the most popular attractions in all of the Universal Orlando Resort.

 Halloween Horror Nights